MA Social Work / Course details

 We are a member of the Greater Manchester Social Work Academy, which promotes innovations in delivering high-quality social work education in close partnership with the ten Local Authorities across Greater Manchester.

 The course has strong established links with many community-based practice agencies across Greater Manchester.
+We also have strong and well established links with people with lived experience of social work across our region who are integral in the teaching of our course.

 What our students say